Member: Telephone Collector's International

 This is the beginning of what I hope will become an extensive list of references and links to information on the early Telephone Company of Prince Edward Island, and later, Maritime Telegraph and Telephone, Eastern Telephone and Telegraph, Island Tel, and now Aliant.
 There were a number of small, privately owned rural companies on the Island which were part of the P.E.I. telephone system in its early days - see the "Rural Companies" page.

 Note: Much of the information for the above listing added with the help of an excellent book, "Voices of the Island", by Walter C. Auld, Nimbus Publishing, 1985.
 Alas, this book is now out of print.
-Walter, still residing in Charlottetown was an valued employee of the Island Telephone Company from 1936 till 1980.
+Walter, who recently passed away, was an valued employee of the Island Telephone Company from 1936 till 1980.
 Through the years, he advanced through the company hierarchy to executive vice-president, and retired January 1, 1980.
 In 1985, he was asked to write the company history, and "Voices of the Island" was the result.

 This copy was loaned to me by the Abegweit Chapter of Telephone Pioneers of America - my thanks to Holly Laroque, President of the Abegweit Chapter, who has been most helpful.
-I have since been able to locate my own hard copy of the book through a search on the Book Search engines.
+I have since been able to locate my own hard copy of the book through a search on the book search engines.
 It is a wonderful book, and would be of interest to anyone with an interest in the history of the telephone on P.E.I., or with family members that were employees of the Telephone Co. of P.E.I. or of Island Tel.
-Sadly, Walter passed away May 20, 2008.